Gitorious-backup/gitorious-wiki/Upgrading.markdown

 Upgrading from version 2.4.x to 3.0.0
 -------------------------------------------------

-To upgrade from version 2.4.x to 3.0, follow these steps:
+To upgrade from 2.4.x to 3.0, follow these steps:

     >> git clone https://git.gitorious.org/gitorious/ce-installer.git && cd ce-installer
     >> sudo ./upgrade.sh

-Upgrading from version 3.0.0 to developer version
+Upgrading from 3.0.0 to developer version
 ---------------------------------------------------------------------

 It is possible to install the latast version directly from the developer branch,  follow these steps: